cthit/2d-platform-game-it/README.md

  - `set_owner(self, new_owner, delta_time, keys, config)` which sets the owner of the behaviour to the `new_owner`.
  - `update(self, delta_time, keys, config)` which by default is called by the base entity class update method once every frame.

-You can read more about how to use behaviours with entities [here](#entities-and-behaviours)
+You can read more about how to use behaviours with entities [here](#entities-and-behaviours).

 ### Changing the UI